 Credits, 3 sem. hrs.
 Prerequisite(s): MUS 202 and MUS 206.
-Transfer students with a credit for 2nd-year Theory from other institutions must pass a diagnostic theory test or pass MUS 202 with a C.

 The elements of 16th and 18th century contrapuntal techniques are studied by analysis, listening and written exercises culminating in compositions in the Baroque style typified by Bach.

 The purpose of this course is to establish and refine all areas of the conducting art by demonstration, graded observation, and video recorded class performances.
 Students will demonstrate a growing understanding of score interpretation and historical context to the class in multiple projects each semester.
 Choral methods, rehearsal techniques, performance practice, and stylistic procedures will also be given strong emphasis.